 A physical artifact (e.g., identity card, “smart” card) issued

-to an individual that contains a PIV Card application that stores identity credentials (e.g., photograph, cryptographic keys, digitized fingerprint representation) so that the claimed identity of the cardholder can be verified against the stored credentials by another person (human readable and verifiable) or an automated process (computer readable and verifiable).
+to an individual, which contains a PIV Card application that stores identity credentials (e.g., photograph, cryptographic keys, digitized fingerprint representation) so that the claimed identity of the cardholder can be verified against the stored credentials by another person (human-readable and -verifiable) or an automated process (computer-readable and -verifiable)

 A support service to the PIV system that provides the cryptographic

-Appendix C NISTIR 8055 Requirements Enumeration and Implementation Mappings
+Appendix C National Institute of Standards and Technology (NIST) Internal Report 8055 Requirements Enumeration and Implementation Mappings